Akshara-416/aws-sagemaker-training/README.md

 ## sklearn-preprocessor

    This code is used for pre processing the raw data ( both Batch and Real Time Transformation) using AWS Sagemaker

+## xgboost-estimator

+   This code is used for training and deploying inbuilt AWS Sagemaker XGBoost estimator